-The Affordable Care Act (ACA) created the Patient-Centered Outcomes Research Institute (PCORI) to help patients, clinicians, payers, and the public make informed health decisions by advancing comparative effectiveness research.
+The Affordable Care Act (ACA) created the Patient-Centered Outcomes Research Institute (PCORI) to help patients, clinicians, payers, and the public make informed health decisions by advancing clinical effectiveness research.
 The Institute is funded by the PCORI fee which is imposed upon carriers and employers with self-funded medical plans (including HRAs).

 The PCORI fee went into effect for plan years ending after September 30, 2012.
 PCORI is also referred to as the Comparative Effectiveness Research Fees (CERF).

 The PCORI fee is indexed annually to a spending amount defined in the law.
 It started at $1 and has increased gradually.

 - For plans years that ended between January 1, 2022, and September 30, 2022, the fee is $2.79 per covered life.

 - For plan years that ended between October 1, 2022 and December 31, 2022, the fee is $3.00 per covered life.

 Which employers have to pay by the deadline of July 31, 2023?
 Employers that sponsored self-insured medical plans, including HRAs, for plan years that ended from January of 2022 to December of 2022.

 Doesn’t the insurance company/carrier pay on an employer’s behalf?
 For fully insured medical plans, the carrier is responsible for paying the fees.
 Employers of fully insured medical plans don’t need to take action.

 Employers that sponsor self-insured medical plans (including HRAs), are responsible for submitting the PCORI fees to the IRS by July 31 each year.